 We will respond as quickly as reasonably possible.
 Please have in mind that we don’t have to comply with requests if you make them more than twice during a 12-month period.

-Make your request by contacting us at john [at] frugalrules dot (com).
+Make your request by contacting us at contact [at] frugalrules dot (com).

 We may use the information collected in the following ways:

 - To send you promotional information, such as newsletters.
 Each email will provide information on how to unsubscribe or opt-out of future emails